A Guide to Military Organizations and Installations

 The Second and Fifth Battalions, with two additional companies,

-were organized into the Second Regiment of Reserves (Seventy-First North Carolina Regiment).
+were organized into the Second Regiment of Reserves (Seventy-first North Carolina Regiment).
 The Fourth, Seventh, and Eighth

-Battalions were organized into the Third Regiment of Reserves (Seventy-Second North Carolina Regiment).
+Battalions were organized into the Third Regiment of Reserves (Seventy-second North Carolina Regiment).

 The words "Junior" and Senior" were not officially used and the

-first three "Reserve" regiments were designated First, Second, and Third Regiment, or Seventieth, Seventy-First, and Seventy-Second
+first three "Reserve" regiments were designated First, Second, and Third Regiment, or Seventieth, Seventy-first, and Seventy-second

 North Carolina.
 When the men between 45 and 50 were mobilized, they were organized into regiments designated as the Fourth,

-Fifth, Sixth, Seventh, and Eighth Regiments of Reserves, or Seventy-Third, Seventy-Fourth, Seventy-Sixth, Seventy-Seventh,
+Fifth, Sixth, Seventh, and Eighth Regiments of Reserves, or Seventy-third, Seventy-fourth, Seventy-sixth, Seventy-seventh,

-and Seventy-Eighth North Carolina.
-The Seventy-Fifth was the Seventh Cavalry.
+and Seventy-eighth North Carolina.
+The Seventy-fifth was the Seventh Cavalry.

-Up to this time the only large group of men that had escaped military
+Until now, the only large group of men that had escaped military

 service were the detailed men.
 These men were under Confederate jurisdiction and could not be recruited into any State organization.